recordrobotics/driver-sim-py/README.md

 A lightweight Python viewer that renders the AdvantageScope 3D field and streams live data from NetworkTables.

+**NOTE: This project has been rewritten in C++ and moved to https://github.com/recordrobotics/driver-sim**

 ## Requirements

 - Python 3.12